peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 The terms "Federation Entity", "Trust Anchor", "Intermediate", "Entity Configuration", "Subordinate Statement", "Trust Mark" and "Trust Chain" used in this document are defined in {{Section 1.2 of OPENID-FED}}{: relative="#section-1.2"}.
-The term "FQDN" used in this document is defined in [RFC1035].
 The term "CSR" used in this document is defined in [RFC2986].
 The term Certificate Authority used in this document is defined in [RFC5280].
 The terms "ACME Client" and "ACME Server" are defined in [RFC8555].